MortenBrekkeStensland/api_public_cuetimer/README.md

 - `lists`: An **ordered** array containing all available list objects:
   - `title`: The name of the list (without any numeric prefix such as `1-`, `2-`, etc.).
   - `guid`: The unique identifier (GUID) of the list.
+  - `isActive`: Boolean indicating whether the list is currently active in the UI
 - `h`: hours
 - `m`: minutes
 - `s`: seconds